Journal

 Top Reported OSHA Violations and What They Mean for Your Case

 Fall protection leads OSHA's top-cited list for the fifteenth consecutive year.
-Breaking down the top 10 standards and why the same violations produce the same injuries every fiscal year.
+Breaking down the top 10 standards, why the same violations produce the same injuries annually, and how citations affect workers comp claims.

 · · 8 min